MPPT Solar Charge Controllers Explained

 What is an MPPT or maximum power point tracker?

 A maximum power point tracker, or MPPT, is basically an efficient DC-to-DC converter used to maximise the power output of a solar system.
-The first MPPT was invented by a small Australian company called AERL way back in 1985, and this technology is now used in virtually all grid-connect solar inverters and all MPPT solar charge controllers.
+The first MPPT was invented by a small Australian company called AERL way back in 1985, and this technology is now used in virtually all grid-connected solar inverters and all MPPT solar charge controllers.

-Battery Voltage Options
+MPPT & Battery Voltage

 Unlike battery inverters, most MPPT solar charge controllers can be used with various battery voltages from 12V to 48V.
 For example, most smaller 10A to 30A charge controllers can charge either a 12V or 24V battery, while most larger capacity or higher input voltage charge controllers are designed for 24V or 48V battery systems.
 A select few, such as the Victron 150V range, can be used on all battery voltages from 12V to 48V.
 Several high-voltage solar charge controllers, such as those from AERL and IMARK, can be used on 120V battery banks.